 Kerry Blue Terrier

-(Irish Bue Terrier)
+(Irish Blue Terrier)

 A charming companion from the Kerry county, Ireland that is also trustworthy as a watchdog.